Black Friday 2018 smart home deals: Half-priced Echo Dot, $99 Google Home Hub and more

 Save $50

-If you'd like an Alexa device that comes with a touchscreen, then the 2nd-gen Echo Show is your newest option.
+If you'd like an Alexa device that comes with a touchscreen, then the second-gen Echo Show is your newest option.
 You can save $50 on it on Black Friday.

 Save $40